-The region includes five officially recognised Subregions, Albany, Denmark, Frankland River,
+It includes five officially recognised subregions, Albany, Denmark, Frankland River, Mount Barker and Porongurup.

 This region is situated around the historic whaling station and naval and military base of Albany.
-Albany is now a major tourism centre for the region and there are many Accommodation options in Albany
+Albany is now a major tourism centre for the region and there are many accommodation options in Albany

-the majority of the crush.
+The climate is cool enough for Pinot Noir which, along with other classic varieties, makes up the majority of the crush.
 There seems to be little interest in growing alternative varieties.
-Even Riesling, which would probably do well, is rare here.
+Even Riesling, which would probably do well, is uncommon here.

 The town of Denmark, and the surrounding wine region is further to the west along the coast from Albany.

 The Denmark region is cool and wet by WA standards.
 Once again the wineries here seem wedded to classic varieties, the exception being West Cape Howe who use Viognier very well.

-This is the most inland of the Sub-regions in Great Southern, and the elevation of vineyards here is about 200-300m.
+This is the most inland of the sub-regions in Great Southern, and the elevation of vineyards here is about 200-300m.
 The climate is cooler and more continental.

-The subregion is remote from any substantial towns and many of the vineyards supply grapes for use by companies with wineries based outside the region, for example Houghton's whose main operations are in the Swan Valley.
+Frankland River is remote from any substantial towns and many of the vineyards supply grapes for use by companies with wineries based outside the region, for example Houghton's whose main operations are in the Swan Valley.

 The Riesling produced here is among the best in Australia but again there seems to be little interest in alternative varieties.